ycpcs/cs496-spring2014/lectures/lecture09.md

 In a static HTML document, the tree is fixed.

-In a *dynamic* HTML document, the tree changes: nodes can be added or removed, and CSS properties can be changed.
+In a *dynamic* HTML document, the tree changes in response to events (including user input events): nodes can be added or removed, and CSS properties can be changed.
 Dynamic HTML allows a full GUI to be implemented in a web page!

 Because dynamic HTML supports arbitrary runtime behavior, it needs a programming language to specify the behavior.
-This language is Javascript.
+This language is JavaScript.

-Javascript
+JavaScript
 ==========

 Features: